kedacore/keda-docs/content/docs/2.15/scalers/redis-sentinel-streams.md

 - `sentinelUsernameFromEnv` - Name of the environment variable your deployment uses to get the Redis Sentinel username.
 (Optional)
 - `sentinelPasswordFromEnv` - Name of the environment variable your deployment uses to get the Redis Sentinel password.
 (Optional)

-- `sentinelMaster` - The name of the master in Sentinel to get the Redis server address for.
+- `sentinelMaster` - The name of the primary (still referred to as the 'master' in Sentinel) in Sentinel to get the Redis server address for.
 - `stream` - Name of the Redis Stream.
 - `consumerGroup` - Name of the Consumer group associated with Redis Stream.
 > Setting the `consumerGroup` causes the scaler to operate on `pendingEntriesCount`.
 Lack of `consumerGroup` will cause the scaler to be based on `streamLength`